custardcream98/msw-devtools/README.md

 - **Easily Manage Mock Request Handlers.** Add, edit, delete, enable, or disable mock request handlers with ease.
 - **Use Different Response Data Based on the Situation.** Change response data sequentially.
 - **Export and Import Mock Request Handlers.** Easily share mock request handlers in JSON format.
-- (experimental) **Generate MSW Request Handlers Automatically.** Automatically generate MSW request handlers code from the Devtools UI.
-(Vite Plugin)
+- **Live JSON Editing for Instant Management of MSW Request Handlers.** Changes made in the Devtools UI are instantly synced with your JSON file. ([🔗](#live-json-editing-for-instant-management-of-msw-request-handlers))

 <br />